angelaz1/NodeBB/README.md

 NodeBB by itself contains a "common core" of basic functionality, while additional functionality and integrations are enabled through the use of third-party plugins.

-This repository is a forked version of the base [NodeBB repository](https://github.com/NodeBB/NodeBB) with modifications to support curriculum use.
+This repository is a forked version of the base [NodeBB repository](https://github.com/NodeBB/NodeBB) with various modifications to support curriculum use.

 ### [Demo](https://try.nodebb.org) | [Documentation](https://docs.nodebb.org)